oven-sh/bun/docs/api/utils.md

 This API is designed to match the popular "string-width" package, so that existing code can be easily ported to Bun and vice versa.

-[In this benchmark](https://github.com/oven-sh/bun/blob/5147c0ba7379d85d4d1ed0714b84d6544af917eb/bench/snippets/string-width.mjs#L13), `Bun.stringWidth` is 1,000x faster than the `string-width` npm package for input larger than about 500 characters.
+[In this benchmark](https://github.com/oven-sh/bun/blob/5147c0ba7379d85d4d1ed0714b84d6544af917eb/bench/snippets/string-width.mjs#L13), `Bun.stringWidth` is a ~6,756x faster than the `string-width` npm package for input larger than about 500 characters.
 Big thanks to [sindresorhus](https://github.com/sindresorhus) for their work on `string-width`!

 ```ts
 ❯ bun string-width.mjs